 4. Creating accountability and ownership

-When retailers actively engage their suppliers in the data collection process, it fosters a sense of accountability and ownership among suppliers.
-Suppliers are no longer passive participants but active stakeholders in the emissions reduction process.
-With platforms like CarbonCloud, suppliers are encouraged to take control of their part of the emissions calculations, improving data transparency and fostering collaboration across the supply chain.
+With platforms like CarbonCloud, suppliers are encouraged to take control of their part of the emissions calculations, improving data transparency and collaboration across the supply chain.

 5. Aligning with climate ambitions and reporting requirements

 Retailers’ ability to set and meet Scope 3 emissions targets depends significantly on the cooperation and performance of their suppliers.
-Without supplier engagement, it becomes nearly impossible to align supply chain emissions with the retailer’s climate goals.
+Without supplier engagement, it becomes nearly impossible to align Scope 3 supply chain emissions with the retailer’s climate goals.
 Engaging suppliers allows retailers to create a more comprehensive emissions map, one that stretches across all tiers of the supply chain.

 Moreover, increasing pressure from financial disclosures, such as those required by the Task Force on Climate-related Financial Disclosures (TCFD), demands retailers not only collect but actively report their Scope 3 data.
 With harmonized, real-time data from suppliers, retailers can confidently report on their emissions reduction efforts and demonstrate progress toward their climate goals.

-Scope 3 emissions represent the largest portion of a retailer’s carbon footprint, and for food companies, they can make up as much as 70-90% of their total emissions.
-The complexity of food supply chains and diverse production methods makes collecting accurate data for these emissions a challenge that can only be addressed through close collaboration with suppliers.
-By engaging suppliers through digital platforms and incentivizing them to take ownership of their emissions data, retailers can not only improve the granularity and accuracy of their Scope 3 data but also drive meaningful reductions in carbon emissions across their entire supply chain.
+By engaging suppliers through digital platforms and incentivizing them to take ownership, retailers can not only improve the granularity and accuracy of their Scope 3 emissions but also drive meaningful reductions in carbon emissions across their entire supply chain.